Settling Small Estates (OH)

 Court

-In Ohio, the Probate Division of the local Court of Common Pleas handles wills and estate matters.
+In Ohio, the Probate Division of the county Court of Common Pleas handles wills and estate matters.

 Additional Information